The world is my mother and Mother is a witch,

 For a mirage of a man, and the world.

-Los Angeles-born Filipino-American poet Rachel Alarcio’s work has appeared in and is forthcoming in two award-winning WriteGirl anthologies, Exposition Review, Red Ogre Review, The Bitchin’ Kitsch, at LAX’s Terminal 7-8, and elsewhere.
+Los Angeles-born Filipino-American poet Rayne Alarcio’s work has appeared in and is forthcoming in two award-winning WriteGirl anthologies, Exposition Review, Red Ogre Review, The Bitchin’ Kitsch, at LAX’s Terminal 7-8, and elsewhere.
 They are a 2019 Scholastic Art & Writing Awards Short Story Medalist.
-She is currently working towards her B.A. in English from Kalamazoo College.
-Her favorite foods include Brie cheese, adobo, barbeque, and arroz caldo.
-She also loves cats, despite being allergic to them.
-Find them @rachelalarcio on Twitter, @raechillout on Instagram, and at rachelalarcio.com.
+They are currently working towards their B.A. in English from Kalamazoo College.
+Their favorite foods include Brie cheese, adobo, barbeque, and arroz caldo.
+They also love cats, despite being allergic to them.
+Find them @raynealarcio on Twitter, @raynealarcio on Instagram, and at raynealarcio.com.